lmcrean/dottie/frontend/src/pages/assessment/components/buttons/README.md

 - False: We have just made a post request from the [save assessment](#save-assessment) button. extract the assessment `id` from the post request result that has just been made.

 3. the assessment `id` is passed to the `detail/page.tsx` component.
+4. the request to fetch the results from the database is made with `../../detail/api/Request.ts`.
-4. **the `detail/page.tsx` fetches the results from the database and displays them in the `../../components/ResultsTable.tsx` component.**
+5. **RENDER: the `detail/page.tsx` fetches the results from the database and displays them in the `../../components/ResultsTable.tsx` component.**
-5. Additionally, the `id` is saved to context, so that it can be used when deleting the assessment.
+6. Additionally, the `id` is saved to context, so that it can be used when deleting the assessment.

 # view assessment list: